Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 The ``BlackBox`` method assumes to take in the inputs as arguments in the order defined during the ``__init__()`` method.
 Note that the method assumes inputs **with units** and expects outputs **with units**.
 In general, the units on inputs and outputs need not be in any specific system, but should be convertible (ex, meters and feet) to whatever has been specified as the input units when defining in the ``__init__()`` function.

+Various unpacking schemes are enabled by default via the ``parse_inputs`` function.
+Use of this function is not necessary, but provides for the parsing of index argumented lists (ex: ``function(x1, x2, x3)``) and keyword argumented dictionaries (ex: ``function({'x2':x2, 'x1':x1, 'x3',x3})``), along with a few other possibilities.

-The unit handling system in Pyomo can be rough at times, and so the BlackBox function is expected to return values that are ``pint.Quantity`` types.
+The unit handling system in Pyomo can be rough at times, and so best practice is generally for the BlackBox function is expected to return values that are ``pint.Quantity`` types.
 These are obtained using the ``pyo.as_quantity()`` function.

 Since the units cannot be assumed on input, the first step in any black box is to convert to the model units: